May Nagmamahal Sa'yo: Plot

-Saint John the Evangelist Parish Church, located in Tanauan, Batangas, served as the place where Louella gave up Leonard.
+Saint John the Evangelist Parish Church, located in Tanauan, Batangas, was where Louella gave up Leonard.

 In 1988, Louella Sevilla, a woman living in the town of Talisay, Batangas, gave up her son Leonard to the care of Father Nicandro at the orphanage to work overseas as a domestic helper.
-Seven years after she served there in Hong Kong, she returned to her hometown, only to be welcomed by her stepfather Boy and younger sister Janine but ignored by her mother Rosing because she threw Louella out when she found that Louella was impregnated and later, dumped by a traveling businessman.
+Seven years after she served there in Hong Kong, she returned to her hometown, only to be welcomed by her stepfather Boy and younger half-sister Janine, but ignored by her mother Rosing because she threw Louella out when she found that Louella was pregnant and later was dumped by a traveling businessman.
 While fetching Janine from school, she reunites with Nestor, the town's policeman.
-The following day, Louella returns to the same place where she gave Leonard up for adoption but Father Cortez, the current parish priest, does not know about their current whereabouts or what orphanage they are in now.
+The following day, Louella returns to the same place where she gave Leonard up for adoption, but Father Cortez, the current parish priest, does not know about their current whereabouts or what orphanage they are in now.
 Manang Ofel, one of Father Nicandro's assistants before his death, tells her that Leonard and the other children were transferred to Hospicio de San Agustin in Pasig.

-The search for her son begins with Louella going to Pasig, only to discover that the orphanage was demolished.
-Nestor, who later joins her search, tells Louella that the orphans, including Leonard, were transferred to other orphanages including the two mentioned from the information he gathered.
+The search for her son begins when Louella goes to Pasig, only to discover the orphanage has been demolished.
+Nestor, who later joins her search, tells Louella that the orphans, including Leonard, were transferred to other orphanages, including the two mentioned, from the information he gathered.
 In an unnamed orphanage located in Lipa, the two discover that the children in the said facility have disabilities, which Leonard didn't have when he was born.
-One morning, she received a letter from an employment agency that she was assigned to work again in Hong Kong.
-The search continues when they visit Hospicio de San Cristobal in Tagaytay, Cavite, and there, Louella meets a boy named Conrad who is humming the same melody as the one she did for her missing son.
-Louella and Conrad share a bond, like a mother and a child.
+One morning, she received a letter from an employment agency assigning her to work again in Hong Kong.
+The search continues when they visit Hospicio de San Cristobal in Tagaytay, Cavite, and there, Louella meets a boy named Conrad, who is humming the same melody she had sung for her missing son.
+Louella and Conrad share a bond like that of a mother and a child.
 When Louella is about to adopt Conrad, Sister Lourdes says that Conrad is not her biological son.
 Conrad's biological mother died when he was just 2 years old due to an epidemic caused by the volcanic mudflow.
 He was discovered by a group of nuns in the streets.
 He and Louella's son Leonard were among the children transferred from the Hospicio de San Agustin.
 The two became friends until Leonard was adopted.
 Louella told Conrad the truth, which made him angry.
-Nestor started to investigate about Leonard.
+Nestor began investigating Leonard's whereabouts.
 He went to Sylvia Alejandro, his adoptive mother, but she said that he was no longer with them.
-She also told him that her housemaid Editha went out with Leonard, and lived somewhere in Tondo, Manila.
+She also told him that her housemaid, Editha, had gone out with Leonard and was living somewhere in Tondo, Manila.
 He then saw Louella, who was about to return to Hong Kong.
-He said that he would agree to stay in Manila with her if she would help him find Leonard.
+He said he would stay in Manila with her if she helped him find Leonard.